TheJumpCloud/support/zero-touch/prestage_user_enrollment/README.md

 Leveraging this workflow allows admins to install the JumpCloud agent silently and ensures that the JumpCloud Service Account is installed using DEP and an MDM.

-The JumpCloud Service Account is required to manage users on FileVault protected macs.
+The JumpCloud Service Account is required to manage users on FileVault enabled macs.

 [Learn more about the JumpCloud Service Account here.](https://support.jumpcloud.com/customer/portal/articles/2944374)